What is the purpose of corporate governance?

 The ultimate goal of corporate governance is to protect the interests of all stakeholders, including shareholders, employees, customers, suppliers, and society as a whole, by promoting long-term sustainable growth, financial stability, and social responsibility.

 Corporate governance is concerned with the value and purpose of an organisation.
 The board of directors has responsibilities that include; setting strategic aims, providing the leadership to put them into effect, supervising the management of the organisation, and reporting to relevant stakeholders and shareholders (should there be any).
-Corporate governance is concerned with ensuring that objectives are met, and that the organisation is resilient in the face of micro- and macro-level change.
+Corporate governance helps to ensure that objectives are met, and that the organisation is resilient in the face of micro- and macro-level change.

 Defining corporate governance